RichiH/conference_proceedings/HOWTOHELP.md

 this will search through the repository and will check each and every file and video checked into `git-annex` to make sure that every file with a url exists where it should and can assumably be downloaded.

-   git-annex find --not --in web | grep failed
+   git-annex find --not --in web

 this will search through all the files checked into `git-annex` and make sure that they have a url that they point to and will only print out the files that don't have any url target.